 Trafigura, the commodity trading group, is seeking a price as high as $300 a ton in the industry to cut emissions and speed the climate shift.

 In Rotterdam, new processes around hydrogen and co-processing of vegetable oil are being developed.
-In Antwerp, terminal activities continue at the site, and future development opportunities are being assessed for the land and the mothballed refinery.
-In Singapore, artificial intelligence is boosting port efficency.
+In Antwerp, future development opportunities are being assessed for the land and a mothballed refinery.
+In Singapore, artificial intelligence is boosting port efficiency.

 New tech can give live feeds on where containers are and when they will be moved, paying freight bills on a cellphone and clearing customs before vessels dock.